UK's ruling Tories brace for voter thrashing in 3 special elections - ExBulletin

 UK’s ruling Tories brace for voter thrashing in 3 special elections

-LONDON (AP) Voters headed to the polls in three constituencies across England on Thursday, with the ruling Conservative Party bracing for a beating over a cost-of-living crisis and a string of morale-sapping political scandals.
+LONDON — Voters headed to the polls in three constituencies across England on Thursday, with the ruling Conservative Party bracing for a beating over a cost of living crisis and a string of morale-sapping political scandals.

 Elections for House of Commons seats are being closely watched as they allow voters from three distinct regions of England, a small town in the north, the rural south-west and suburban London, to deliver a verdict on which party has ruled Britain since 2010, ahead of a national election due next year.